JericWang/jericwang.github.io/index.md

 ---
 ---
 Zirui Zhuang is a Ph.D. student with the State Key Laboratory of Networking and Switching Technology at Beijing University of Posts and Telecommunications under guidance of Professor [Jingyu Wang](https://teacher.bupt.edu.cn/wangjingyu/en/lwcg/59169/list/index.htm).
-In 2019, he went the University of Houston as a visiting researcher under the supervision of Professor [Zhu Han](http://www2.egr.uh.edu/~zhan2/).
+In 2019, he went to the University of Houston as a visiting researcher under the supervision of Professor [Zhu Han](http://www2.egr.uh.edu/~zhan2/).
 His research interests include Machine Learning and Computer Networks.

 # Research Interest
 * **Network Routing** for next-generation network infrastructures, including but not limited to software-defined networks, using Artificial Intelligence techniques.
 This scenario is also known as Knowledge-Defined Networking.